You’ve known for a while that you need to hire a new team member.

 - PLANS: their own time and workload effectively to ensure that their own work is being completed and delivered in line with expectations

-- UNDERSTANDING OF THE BUSINESS: is limited, as they are simply involved in the areas of the business that their taskload touches
+- UNDERSTANDING OF THE BUSINESS: is limited in scope, as they are simply involved in the areas of the business that their taskload touches on a daily basis

 - WORKS WITH: 4-10 clients simultaneously